-Here are the best places to watch a sunrise in Sydney.
+These are the best places in Sydney to watch the sunrise.

 You can’t argue with this one.
 Especially because we’re all guilty of snapping from the various vantage points of Bronte Beach during the early hours of the morning.
 Whether you’ve stuck to the south end and watched the sun light up the rockpool or hopped over to the north to watch Bronte and the tips of Tama light up, there is no doubt you’ll score a wicked morning show from here.